emailandiee-mje/invoice-manager/LOOKER_STUDIO_GUIDE.md

 ### Vendor Intelligence
 - ✅ "Vendor XYZ increased prices 12% in March.
 Time to negotiate or find alternatives."
 - ✅ "We're spending 40% of our budget with one vendor - too much concentration risk."
-- ✅ "Vendor ABC has the most volatile pricing (high std. deviation) - unreliable for planning."

 ### Seasonality Insights
 - ✅ "May and December are consistently our busiest months (wedding + holiday season)."